LiQiiiii/Neural-Ligand/README.md

         <img src="src/figures/exp.png" alt="Diagram 1" style="display: block; margin: 0 auto; width: 60%;">
     </div>
   </div>
-<strong>Figure 3.</strong> A toy experiment to verify theoretical feasibility.
+:thumbsup: A toy experiment to verify theoretical feasibility.
 In this experiment, we merged two models that were fine-tuned on different datasets. <strong>Marker shapes</strong> represent different methods, while <strong>colors</strong> indicate different experimental groups, with each group using a distinct combination of datasets.
 In total, 10 groups are conducted (represented by 10 different colors). <strong>Hollow markers</strong> for each method indicate the average results across these 10 groups.

 <div align="center">
     <div style="max-width: 60%; text-align: left; margin-bottom: 20px;">